CIS: How FreeAgent handles the domestic VAT reverse charge for subcontractors

 The effect in your VAT return

 FreeAgent will automatically include the value of these invoices in box 6 of your VAT return.
 You can adjust this figure if you need to.
 No entries will be added to boxes 1 or 4 as per HMRC’s guidelines.

-How FreeAgent handles the domestic VAT reverse charge for contractors
+- CIS: How FreeAgent handles the domestic VAT reverse charge for contractors